xenondevs/Docs/docs/cbf/compound.md

 Compounds allow you store a lot of data in a single object.
 This makes it easier to get desired data on demand instead of continuously reading from a byte stream.
 You can pretty much see compounds as maps or json objects.
 Similar to json, data in compounds can be nested and is deserialized lazily.
 This means that until you specifically request a value, it will be stored as a byte array (It will of course be cached after the first time it is requested).
-Let's see how to create a compound:
+Let's see create a compound:

 ```kotlin
 val compound = Compound()